Ontario's OHIP Card: The Definitive Guide

 • Include an IRCC document (work permit, visitor record, temporary resident permit or study permit) with a note confirming that you have applied for permanent residence, met the eligibility requirements to apply for permanent residency and have not been denied.

-For other immigration statuses applying for an OHIP card:
+Other immigration statuses applying for an OHIP card

-Applicants with other immigration statuses may be required to following documents:
+Applicants with other immigration statuses may be required to have the following documents:

 • A letter from the Immigration and Refugee Board confirming Convention Refugee or Protected Person status